openstack/nova/HACKING.rst

 - [N312] using config vars from other virt drivers forbidden Config parameters that need to be shared between virt drivers should be moved into a common module
+- [N313] capitalize help string
+  Config parameter help strings should have a capitalized first letter
-- [N123] vim configuration should not be kept in source files.
+- [N314] vim configuration should not be kept in source files.

 Creating Unit Tests
 -------------------